The System of Bikram Yoga Poses

 Ardha Matsyendrasana - Spine twisting pose

-Find length on inhale, twist on exhale
+Find length on inhale, twist on exhale.

 Kapalabhati in vajrasana - Blowing in firm pose